LDAP authentication for database cluster access

 Verification

-Verify the pg_hba.conf file has been updated with an LDAP entry for authentication:
+Verify the pg_hba.conf file was updated with an LDAP entry for authentication:

 #